kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 layout: post
 title: Working with overlays - Giving birth to a new DecorView child
 date:  2016-03-20 09:15:20
+header-img: "images/android/after4.png"
+image: "images/android/after4.png"
+description: Following up the series of previous articles on how to create overlays on Android we will study in this post how to add an overlay over an Activity.
+We will do that by traversing it’s current view hierarchy and injecting directly a RelativeLayout below window’s DecorView.
+This RelativeLayout will hold the overlay layout, along with the original layout of the Activity that is already in place.
 categories: Android
 tag: android
 comments: true